tauri-apps/tauri/examples/api/README.md

 $ npm install
 ```

-- Compile the app (Run inside of this folder tauri/examples/api/)
+- Run the app in development mode (Run inside of this folder `examples/api/`)
 ```bash
 # with yarn
 $ yarn tauri dev